 Stars, stripes and so much fun.
-Soak it all up this Fourth of July, when our country turns 240 years old.
-The holiday falls on a Tuesday this year, and Chicago and the ‘burbs are taking advantage of the extra long weekend to pack in even more events and activities.
+Soak it all up this Fourth of July, when our country turns the big 2-4-2.
+The holiday falls on a Wednesday this year, and Chicago and the ‘burbs are taking advantage of the extra long weekend to pack in even more events and activities.
 Expect music, food and fireworks, plus offbeat amusements like turtle races and watermelon-eating contests.
-Here are our picks for nonstop family entertainment.
+Here are our picks for an explosion of family entertainment.

-Chicago History Museum 58th Annual Fourth of July Celebration
+Chicago History Museum’s 59th Annual Fourth of July Celebration

 While celebrating our nation’s history, take a moment to check out our city’s history.
-The Chicago History Museum’s July 4th celebration gives kids a chance to hear the Declaration of Independence read aloud, hear live patriotic music and see The World’s Tallest Uncle Sam lead a children’s costume parade.
-Spend some time in the museum, too; we love the Sensing Chicago exhibit where kids can explore the sights, sounds and smells of the city.
+The Chicago History Museum’s July 4th celebration gives kids a chance to hear the Declaration of Independence read aloud, see live patriotic musical performances and watch the World’s Tallest Uncle Sam lead a children’s costume parade.
+Spend some time in the museum, too; we love the Sensing Chicago exhibit where kids can explore the sights, sounds and smells of the city and Race, the first national exhibition to dive into the concept of race from the biological, cultural and historical points of view.

 Jul.
 4, 10 a.m.-noon (museum is open until 4:30 p.m.)